 One of the most effective means is the introduction of nematicides into the soil.
 In many countries, the use of chemical nematicides has been successfully and successfully practiced for a long time.

-The preparative form of the new nematicide Vidat 5 G - granules.
-The introduction of the drug Vidat 5 G is carried out immediately before sowing or planting crops using special equipment for continuous application of granular plant protection products.
-This equipment allows you to reduce dust formation and seal the drug to a depth of 5-10 cm, achieving uniform distribution.
-Row application at the same time as sowing or planting crops is carried out using precision seeders equipped with a microgranulator; potato planters equipped with a kit for applying granular preparations, or using other similar equipment.
+The formulation of the new nematicide Vidat 5 G is granules.
+The introduction of Vidat 5 G is carried out immediately before sowing or planting crops using special equipment for the continuous introduction of granular plant protection products.
+This equipment allows to reduce the formation of dust and to embed the preparation to a depth of 5-10 cm, achieving an even distribution.
+Row application simultaneously with sowing or planting crops is carried out using precision seeders equipped with a micro-granulator; potato planters equipped with a kit for the introduction of granular preparations, or other similar equipment.

 The effectiveness of Vidat 5 G is independent of weather conditions, the nematicide has a high systemic effect: it is absorbed by the roots and protects from leaf and stem nematodes.
 In the soil prevents the penetration of nematodes into the roots in the early, most vulnerable period of plant development.
 Nematicide provides long-term protection of the culture for 6-8 weeks after application, and also prevents the transmission of viruses to protected plants.